 - Feast Design Plugin (you get access to all of their Genesis child theme options)

 Yep, that’s it.
-These three setups.
+These four setups.
 While we used to use Astra, we found they ended up just copying features from Kadence and others and were behind on a of things.
 They often push out updates before they are tested well enough as well.
 It is fast though, but I try to steer clear of it now.

 If you want our help with a theme change, please contact us for a quote.